Bryant Bulldogs Logo

 Bryant Bulldogs Emblem

 Bryant University gained its new status in 2004, and in 2005, new symbolism appeared.
-The logo features a dog of the appropriate breed with sharp fangs, a menacing snarl, an intense gaze, and a light blue collar.
+The logo features a dog of the appropriate breed, with sharp fangs, a menacing snarl, an intense gaze, and a light-blue collar.
 Beneath it, in three tiers, is the slightly slanted inscription “Bryant University Bulldogs.”
 Each word has a unique design.
-But they are unified by the uppercase font and a dark background in the shape of a rectangle with rounded corners.
+But they are unified by an uppercase font and a dark, rectangular background with rounded corners.

 What is Bryant Bulldogs?

 The Bryant Bulldogs are the athletic department of Bryant University, consisting of 25 student teams.
-It is based in Smithfield, Rhode Island, and participates in NCAA Division I, competing as a member of the America East Conference.
+It is based in Smithfield, Rhode Island, and competes in NCAA Division I as a member of the America East Conference.
 Its representatives are also members of the Southland (tennis), ECC (bowling), and Big South (football).

 1994 – 2004